 It is important that all meals are paid promptly and account balances are kept current.
-Emails will be sent daily to all students with a LOW BALANCE or a NEGATIVE BALANCE (owing money).
+Emails will be sent regularly to parents/guardians if your child has a NEGATIVE BALANCE (owes money).
 Letters will be sent home in addition to the daily emails when a student has charged more than 5 times.
 While we want to avoid this, please understand that an alternative meal may be served if accounts become delinquent.